About Ancestor Discovery

 - Planning your family history research

 - Breaking through brick walls

-- Irish research especially the Quakers
+- Irish research especially Quakers and Scots-Irish

 - Interpreting old handwriting

 - Creating family history web sites using WordPress

 - Digital innovation tools for professional family historians

 - Preparing for the digital dark ages: saving your data

 - Civil war soldiers in Australia and the Australians who fought in the US Civil War

 - British commissariat records during the Napoleonic Wars